upenn-acg/RPG2-public/README.md

 RPG^2 is a pure-software system that operates on running C/C++ programs, profiling them, injecting prefetch instructions, and then tuning those prefetches to maximize performance.
 Across dozens of inputs, we find that RPG^2 can provide speedups of up to Max Speedup, comparable to the best profile-guided prefetching compilers, but can also respond when prefetching ends up being harmful and roll back to the original code -- something that static compilers cannot.
 RPG^2 improves prefetching robustness by preserving its performance benefits, while avoiding slowdowns.

 ## Note
-We only tested the BOLT pass [InjectPrefetchPass.cpp](https://github.com/upenn-acg/BOLT/blob/rpg2/bolt/lib/Passes/InjectPrefetchPass.cpp) only works for the C/C++ programs that are compiled by clang-10 on the Intel Xeon Gold 6230R Cascade Lake or Intel Xeon(R) CPU E5-2618L v3 Haswell servers with Linux version 5.40.
+We only tested the BOLT pass [InjectPrefetchPass.cpp](https://github.com/upenn-acg/BOLT/blob/rpg2/bolt/lib/Passes/InjectPrefetchPass.cpp) only for the C/C++ programs that are compiled by clang-10 on the Intel Xeon Gold 6230R Cascade Lake or Intel Xeon(R) CPU E5-2618L v3 Haswell servers with Linux version 5.40.
 For other settings, we cannot guarantee the BOLT we developed work well.

 ## Prerequisites
 Please refer instructions from links or directly run commands listed below to install prerequisites: